tsujamin/digi-approval/design/design.md

 Following the deadline, the following steps will be taken to close out the project.

-+ eGov Cluster3 evaluates the Proof of Concept and Case Study document for the purposes of deciding a winner in the Digital Canberra Challenge competition.
++ eGov Cluster evaluates the Proof of Concept and Case Study document for the purposes of deciding a winner in the Digital Canberra Challenge competition.
 + TAMS undertakes an internal evaluation of the proof of concept, leading to a go/no-go decision about undertaking the full system.
 + DigiACTive reassesses its ongoing viability and team in light of TAMS' decision.